-It is generally considered that a property with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 30 years unexpired, the property will be worth the same as a freehold for many years ahead.
+It is generally accepted that a property with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |